tyzbit/go-discord-archiver/README.md

 Get a snapshot for one URL in a message visible only to you:
 `/archive`

-You can also right-click (or long press) a message and use "Get snapshots" to get a message with snapshots for any link that only you can see.
+You can also right-click (or long press) a message and use "Get snapshot" to get a message with snapshots for any link that only you can see.

 Get stats for the bot:
 `/stats`